 The ultimate comfort foodT

-his classic British casserole is one of my all time favorite dishes to make on a blistery, snowy day.
+his traditional casserole is one of my all time favorite dishes to make on a blistery, snowy day.
 It’s hearty, stew style base topped with buttery mashed potatoes is the perfect meal to enjoy by the fire.
 However, I like it so much that I don’t always wait around for a snowy day to make it!

 Most people are familiar with what Shepherd’s Pie is, but I’d wager that a good amount of people are actually thinking of Cottage Pie when they refer to it.
 The difference is what meat is used, lamb or beef.
 Traditional Shepherd’s Pie is made with lamb, while the more popular Cottage Pie, is made with beef.
 Being a traditionalist in the kitchen, I make mine with lamb.